malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 Secondly, successive iterations of interpretation, representation, and re-interpretation will tend to _attenuate_ the train of thought down to the capacity of some weakest, least complex stage.
 As we have stated before, representation is almost always an informational bottleneck, so whatever receives that representation has only the informational capacity of the representation plus its own (learned) knowledge.
 The brain is an extremely complex system, with many sub-processes interacting in complex ways.
 Any information that is obtained, but not retained through all those interactions, is lost.
 We can see this effect in the apparent limitation on the number of things that can we can retain within working memory.

 A concrete example of attenuation at play can be directly experienced.
 It is experienced anytime that we are unable to focus.
 Imagine this scenario: it's 2pm, you finished your lunch an hour or two ago, and you forgot to have your coffee.
 You're attempting to complete the work you started earlier in the morning.
 Something mentally difficult, like doing the accounts for your tax return.
-You're finding, like many around this time of day [citation], that you're struggling to remain focussed on the task at hand.
+You're finding, like many around this time of day, that you're struggling to remain focussed on the task at hand.
 You start to think about the problem immediately in front of you, you start to form the idea in your mind, and then you realise you can't remember what the next step is.
 You shift focus to recall the next step, but then can't remember the details of the result you'd just obtained from the prior step.
-Rather than there being anything wrong with our fundamental potential for such thought, the underlying issue here is one of attention [citations], energy use of digestive processes [citation], and the way our circadian rhythm impacts our cognition [citation].
+Rather than there being anything wrong with our fundamental potential for such thought, the underlying issue here is one of attention, metabolic processes (Serin and Tek, 2019), and the way our circadian rhythm impacts our cognition (Valdez, 2019).
 However, it illustrates what our experience might be if we had a certain amount of the required computational and representational capacity for such a task, but that during multi-iteration processing it quickly became too attenuated to be operated against.

 The last key message I want to draw out here is that a given thought only exists for the duration that it is repeatedly cycled between representation and interpretation.
 As we have seen, representations in the brain are fleeting transient sequences of energy spikes travelling along synapses, and interpretations are merely the action of target neurons in receiving those signals and producing new signals.
 Once those spike trains stop representing a given thought, it ceases to be a thought.